 Executive Training Session - South Africa in 2030: The Latest Scenarios6 March 2018

 The Durban Automotive Cluster’s Localisation and Growth programme focuses on both the micro and macro-economic environment.
 The programme seeks to address the shared challenges the local automotive industry faces in harnessing market share, increasing localisation, and attracting investment.
 The programme also supports the growth of the local automotive manufacturing sector in domestic and international markets through the effective use of investment interventions.
-This Executive Training Session seeks to familiarise executives with four possible scenarios for South Africa, in order to support their long-term investment decision-making.
+This Executive Training Session sought to familiarise executives with four possible scenarios for South Africa, in order to support their long-term investment decision-making.

 This session was presented by Dr Frans Cronje, a renowned Scenario Planner and CEO of the South African Institute of Race Relations (SAIRR).
-Dr Cronje has presented SA’s political and economic prospects to over 100 corporations, governmental departments, foreign governments and political parties.
+Dr Cronje presented SA’s political and economic prospects to over 100 corporations, governmental departments, foreign governments and political parties.

 The agenda included: